-With the alarming rate of cyber attacks and threats, cyber insurance is becoming more prominent as a measure to cover the loss and damages of cyber intrusions.
+With the alarming rate of cyber attacks and threats, cyber insurance is becoming more prominent as a measure to cover the loss and damage of cyber intrusions.
+This is also a reason why you need to stay informed on computer-related stuff.

 What is Cyber Insurance or Cyber Liability Insurance?